vic-ma/howtodismantle.github.io/_posts/2024-01-12-Dismantle-Hubspot-API-Create-an-interactive-form-to-submit-contact-data-directly-to-Hubspot-by-using-REST-API.md

 ![image](/assets/2024-01-12/050.png)

 Let's check the log.
-We ca see the JSon that is built dynmically.
-And also the answer from the HubSpot API server.
+We can see the JSON that is built dynamically.
+We can also see the response from the HubSpot API server.

 ![image](/assets/2024-01-12/060.png)

-And here's the result in HubSpot....
+And here's the result in HubSpot.

 ![image](/assets/2024-01-12/070.png)